How to build your own mud kitchenMarch 31, 2020 • Things to do at home and in the garden

 Have you ever wondered how to make your very own mud kitchen?
 It’s easier than you think plus you can use leftover materials and build one at minimal cost.
 Follow our tips and build one for your little explorers.

-1) Build your mud kitchen
+1) Build your mud kitchen base

 You can build it from pretty much anything.
 We recommend wooden pallets, but you can also use a table, bricks, cardboard or even plywood and a couple of empty buckets.
 Get your children involved in the building process – we’re sure they’ll love it!
 It’s also a perfect opportunity for them to learn and develop creative skills.
 Try to make your mud kitchen as big as you possibly can.
 If you have enough space, maximise the work surface and build a mud kitchen that can be accessed from both sides so that children can face each other and cooperate.